jcjohnson/torch-rnn/README.md

 This will produce files `my_data.h5` and `my_data.json` that will be passed to the training script.

 There are a few more flags you can use to configure preprocessing; [read about them here](doc/flags.md#preprocessing)

+### Preprocess Word Tokens
+To preprocess the input data with words as tokens, instead use `scripts/preprocessWords.py`, which takes the same options and some additional ones.
+Word preprocessing can read in a folder of documents as well as a single concatenated text file.

+A large text corpus will contain many rare words, usually typos or unusual names.
+Adding a token for each of these is not practical and can result in a very large token space.
+Using the options `--min_occurrences` or `--min_documents` allow specifying how many times or in how many documents a word must occur before being added as a token.
+Words that fail to meet these criteria are replaced by wildcards, which are randomly distributed to avoid overtraining.

+More information on additional flags are available [here](docs/flags.md#preprocessing word tokens)

 ## Step 2: Train the model
 After preprocessing the data, you'll need to train the model using the `train.lua` script.
 This will be the slowest step.